QinDSHub/Hybrid-ML-LLM-Decision-System-for-Customer-Churn-Analysis/README.md

 ## Prediction Method (KNN-Style Retrieval)<br>
 Instead of using a traditional classifier, this version adopts a vector similarity retrieval strategy.<br>
 For each sample in the validation set:<br>
-1. Retrieve the Top-10 most similar users using cosine similarity<br>
+&emsp;•	Retrieve the Top-10 most similar users using cosine similarity<br>
-2. Apply a KNN-style majority voting strategy<br>
+&emsp;•	Apply a KNN-style majority voting strategy<br>
-3. Assign the majority label as the final prediction, the threshold is set as 0.4 will get the best AUC with 0.936
+&emsp;•	Assign the majority label as the final prediction, the threshold is set as 0.4 will get the best AUC with 0.936
 ________________________________________
 ## Result<br>
 Using this hybrid retrieval-based approach, the model achieved: AUC = 0.936